 We do not allow anyone younger than 18 years old to use Emailable.
 Therefore, we do not knowingly collect personal data of anyone below the age of 18.
 If we become aware that personal data of anyone under 18 has been collected, we will take appropriate steps to delete such data.

 Your rights regarding your personal information: As a California consumer, you have certain rights granted by the CCPA with regard to your personal information.
 These rights are:

 - The categories of personal information that we collected from you;

-- The purposes for which we collected your personal information;
+- The business or commercial purposes for which we collected your personal information;

 - The categories of third parties to which your personal information was disclosed and the personal information that was disclosed; and

-Authorised agent.
-You can exercise your rights through an authorised agent.
-To do so, you will need to (i) provide us with a copy of your written permission for the authorised agent to act on your behalf; and (ii) verify your identity with us.
-Alternatively, you can (i) provide your authorised agent with a power of attorney under the California Probate Code sections 4000 to 4465 and (ii) submit a copy of the power of attorney to us.
+Authorized agent: You can exercise your rights through an authorized agent.
+To do so, you will need to (i) provide us with a copy of your written permission for the authorized agent to act on your behalf; and (ii) verify your identity with us.
+Alternatively, you can (i) provide your authorized agent with a power of attorney under the California Probate Code sections 4000 to 4465 and (ii) submit a copy of the power of attorney to us.

-Declining your requests.
-In some instances, we may not honour your request.
+Declining your requests: In some instances, we may not honor your request.
 Such instances include: (i) the failure to verify your identity; (ii) if you do not have authority to exercise the rights on behalf of another person; (iii) if there is an exception under the CCPA; or (iv) where the personal information that we hold about you is not subject to the CCPA.